-Course Numbers

-Courses with these numbers are used to strengthen basic academic skills and to prepare students for entry into college-level courses.

-The 100 series is ordinarily for freshmen and the 200 series for sophomores.

-The 300 and 400 series pertain to courses in the Bachelor of Applied Science Program.

-Symbols used in course descriptions

-- CC Courses meeting Composition Communications Skills requirement. - QS Courses meeting Quantitative Skills requirement. - H Courses meeting distribution credit in Humanities. - SS Courses meeting distribution credit in Social Sciences. - NS Courses meeting distribution credit in Natural Sciences. - E Courses meeting Elective credit. - P Performance courses.
-A minimum of three (3) credits and a maximum of five (5) credits in one area meet distribution credit in Humanities.
+COURSE Descriptions Course Numbers 011-99 Courses with these numbers are used to strengthen basic academic skills and to prepare students for entry into college-level courses.
+100-299 The 100 series is ordinarily for freshmen and the 200 series for sophomores.
+300-499 The 300 and 400 series pertain to courses in the Bachelor of Applied Science Program.
+Symbols used in course descriptions CC Courses meeting Composition Communications Skills requirement. - QS Courses meeting Quantitative Skills requirement. - H Courses meeting distribution credit in Humanities. - SS Courses meeting distribution credit in Social Sciences. - NS Courses meeting distribution credit in Natural Sciences. - E Courses meeting Elective credit.